Ypakuma/homework_data_structures/list/linked_list_circularly/README.md

 ## Circularly Linked List
-#### These files include some  fundamental functionss circularly linked list.
+#### These files include some  fundamental functions about circularly linked list.
 - LinkedListCirInit
  - initialize a list.
 - LinkedListCirEmpty